tnelsonmiller/boston-map-react-app/README.md

 * Run npm install
 * Run npm start

 This app runs in the production build.
-To run in development find these commented lines in the src/index.js file and remove the comment marks to register the ServiceWorker: "import * as serviceWorker from './serviceWorker';" and "serviceWorker.register();"
+To run in development and enable caching of this project find these commented lines in the src/index.js file and remove the comment marks to register the ServiceWorker: "import * as serviceWorker from './serviceWorker';" and "serviceWorker.register();"

 ## Credits

-I was able to complete this project from following the FEND Project 7 Walkthrough by Doug Brown, linked below: https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be
+I followed the FEND Project 7 Walkthrough by Doug Brown, linked below: https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be